paaragon/ms-base/README.md

 - `npm run start:dev`: starts the app by executing the Typescript files directly.
 It also reload the app when you make a change in the code.
 - `npm run test`: the script exists, but it only gives an error.
 In the future I mitght provide some test examples.

-# Logs
+## Logs

 This microservice has a very cool log system.
 It shows two different logs:
 - Access logs: prints a line for each api request.
 - Normal log: it prints everything you send to the log.

 The logs will be shown in the console as in the log files.
-There are two log files: one for access logs and another for everithing.
+There are two log files: one for access logs and another for everything.

-## Log colors
+### Log colors

 You can set colors in your logs (only seen in the console not in the files) thanks to [colors](https://www.npmjs.com/package/colors).
 You will se that when I use colors in the examples, I write a useless instruction (`colors.green;`).
 This is because my IDE removes the import line if I don't use it.